ofemiashiru/CI_MS2_QSG/README.md

 #### First-time User
 1. I want to play the QuickShot game.
-2. I want to save my score on the leaderboard.
+2. I want to save my score on the leader board.
-3. I want to see the leaderboard.
+3. I want to see the leader board.
 4. I want to contact QuickShot game site.

 #### Returning User
 5. I want to see all the top ten scores.
-6. I want to be able to see if I can top the leaderboard.
+6. I want to be able to see if I can top the leader board.
 7. I want to be able to contact QuickShot game site.

 #### Site Owner
 8. I want users to be able to play QuickShot game on mobile, tablet and desktop.
-9. I want users to be able to save their score to the leaderboard.
+9. I want users to be able to save their score to the leader board.
 10. I want users to be able to see the top ten scores.
 11. I want users to be able to contact us.
 12. I do not want users to use browser back button if they are looking for a page that does not exist.